arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 The following example demonstrates how to use the USB interface of the Portenta Hat Carrier with the Portenta C33 to mount a Mass Storage Device (MSD).

-Through this code, users will be able to effectively connect to, read from, and write to a USB storage device, making it easier to interact with external storage via USB interface.
+Through this code, users will be able to effectively connect to, read from, and write to a USB storage device, making it easier to interact with external storage via the USB interface.

 ```arduino
 #include <vector>